Characteristics of EU Funding

 Applying for European funding is an extremely competitive process.
 More often than not, you are competing with thousands of organisations across Europe.
 The budgets may seem huge but it’s important to keep that in perspective and understand the funding available is actually relatively small when spread across the whole continent.

 Another feature of European partnerships is equality.
-When partners come together for a project, it does not matter is they are a huge university department, or a small community organisation.
-They are equal partners and their opinions and expertise should be respected and properly utilised to achieve the project objectives.
+When partners come together for a project, they must act as “equal partners”.
+Their opinions and expertise should be respected and properly utilised to achieve the project objectives.
 This sense of respect and trust among a partnership, the equal sharing of duties and responsibilities, and the exploitation of each partners’ unique strengths and skills should be reflected in a good project application.

-European projects usually involve some element of co-financing.
+European projects usually involve some element of co-financing or what is often called ‘matched’ funding.
 There are some programmes, including Horizon 2020, that provide 100% funding and there are others for which match funding can be sought through government bodies, e.g. recent PEACE IV calls.
-However, by and large, co-financing is a key characteristic and should be considered before jumping into EU funded projects.
+However, by and large, co-financing is a key characteristic and should be considered before jumping in.

-Co-financing rates vary widely although most fall somewhere between 60 – 80%.
+Co-financing rates vary but most fall somewhere between 60 – 80%.
 How to demonstrate co-financing varies according to the fund and you should check funding programme requirements and national contact points and agencies where appropriate.

 European funded projects are granted and assessed according to clear demonstrable results.
 It is important to bear this in mind both in the project design and writing phase and, if successfully funded, in the delivery and reporting phase.